 If an organization is ever to become a coaching culture.
 Nurturing an environment where mistakes are treated as a learning process rather than a case for punishment is warranted.

-To build a coaching culture, it is critical to maintaining an environment where mistakes are treated as a learning process rather than being punished.
+To build a coaching culture, it is critical to maintain an environment where mistakes are treated as a learning process rather than being punished.
 People who are punished for failure will do what they have succeeded in doing before.
 They will avoid doing anything new, which would make it impossible to keep pace with a fast-changing environment.

 COACHING: The most powerful intervention for the future!!!